Lemmatization: Description

 Document indexing software like Lucene can store the base stemmed format of the word without the knowledge of meaning, but only considering word formation grammar rules.
 The stemmed word itself might not be a valid word: 'lazy', as seen in the example below, is stemmed by many stemmers to 'lazi'.
 This is because the purpose of stemming is not to produce the appropriate lemma – that is a more challenging task that requires knowledge of context.
 The main purpose of stemming is to map different forms of a word to a single form.
 As a rule-based algorithm, dependent only upon the spelling of a word, it sacrifices accuracy to ensure that, for example, when 'laziness' is stemmed to 'lazi', it has the same stem as 'lazy'.

 Algorithms

 A trivial way to do lemmatization is by simple dictionary lookup.
 This works well for straightforward inflected forms, but a rule-based system will be needed for other cases, such as in languages with long compound words.
 Such rules can be either hand-crafted or learned automatically from an annotated corpus.

 Use in biomedicine

 Morphological analysis of published biomedical literature can yield useful results.
-Morphological processing of biomedical text can be more effective by a specialised lemmatisation program for biomedicine, and may improve the accuracy of practical information extraction tasks.
+Morphological processing of biomedical text can be more effective by a specialized lemmatization program for biomedicine, and may improve the accuracy of practical information extraction tasks.